Chance-ctrl/PoshMarkAutoReshare/README.md

-# PoshMark Auto Reshare
+PoshMark Auto Reshare
 ==========================
-Python Script to auto share on poshmark.
+Short Python Script to auto share on poshmark, written for my fiance.
+Needs work.

 Short script, logs in, goes to closet, selects only available items and reshares.